awiradarma/open-apm/README.md

 To hit the author service directly and inject a 100ms delay:
 > curl localhost:8180/author-svc/rest/author/Sam?delay=100

-To hit the front service and invoke the publisher to obtain a publisher data:
+To hit the front service and invoke the publisher to obtain a publisher data (using default JAX-RS client builder):
 > curl localhost:8070/front/publisher/Wrox

+To hit the front service and use Spring Web's @RestTemplate to invoke the publisher service:
+> curl localhost:8070/front/publisher/Wrox?mode=springweb

+To hit the front service and use Apache HttpClient to invoke the publisher service:
+> curl localhost:8070/front/publisher/Wrox?mode=httpclient

 To hit the front service and invoke the author service
 > curl localhost:8070/front/author/Joe